 Living Streets – Walk to School scheme

-Living Streets’ year-round walk to school challenge – called WOW – encourages children to walk to school by rewarding them with collectible badges.
+Living Streets’ year-round walk to school challenge – called WOW – encourages children to walk, scoot, cycle or park and stride to school.

 Walking for leisure